shubhamksawant/lab/home-lab.md

 **Learning Objective:** Implement GitOps workflows that automatically deploy your applications when code changes, following the same patterns used by platform teams at major technology companies.

 **Why this matters:** Manual deployments don't scale.
 This milestone teaches you how to build deployment pipelines that are reliable, auditable, and can be trusted with production systems.

+**⚠️ CRITICAL: This implementation follows our proven safe approach that won't break your working application.**

+**🌐 Domain Note: Replace `gameapp.local` with your own domain from Milestone 1 throughout this guide.**

 ### Step 5.1: Understanding GitOps Principles